OSPI-26/forensic-arch-iso/docs/03-files_info.md

 ### pacman.conf

-Any custom definied arch packages are defined here
+Any custom definied arch packages that needs to be included are defined here

 ### airootfs